 This long-term student loan is available from banks, savings and loan associations, and credit unions.
 No interest is charged nor is repayment required while the borrower is enrolled at least half time.
-The interest rate is variable and is capped at 8.25 percent.
-Students are eligible for this loan if they demonstrate a financial need using standards established by the U.S. Secretary of Education.
+The interest rate is a fixed 6.8 percent for loans borrowed after July 1, 2006.
+For loans borrowed prior to July 1, 2006 the interest rate is variable with a cap of 8.25 percent.

 Eligibility.
 Full-time and half-time students are eligible to apply.
+Students are eligible for this loan if they demonstrate a financial need using standards established by the U.S. Secretary of Education.
 Eligibility is determined through needs analysis, documented via the FAFSA form.
 Eligibility is limited to U.S. citizens and qualified non-citizens.
 Also, the student must be officially admitted and registered in a degree-seeking program before the loan can be certified.

 Loan Limits.
 Full-time and half-time graduate students may borrow up to \$8,500 per academic year.
 Post-baccalaureate students may borrow up to \$5,500 per academic year.
-Maximum aggregate loan amounts for a graduate or professional student are \$65,500.
+The maximum aggregate loan amount for a graduate or professional student is \$65,500.
 Repayment of principal and interest begins six months after leaving school or if enrollment is less than half time, with up to 10 years for repayment.
 All loans are assessed a loan origination fee on the amount of the loan.
-Some guarantors also charge a guarantee fee.
+Some guarantors also charge a federal default fee.
 Stafford applications are mailed from the Financial Aid office when eligibility is determined.